 How many sites will we see on the tour?

-Each walking tour, typically, offers a minimum of five to eight residences, as well as other historic churches and businesses.
-A different historic neighborhood is featured each year.
+Each walking tour, typically, offers a minimum of five to six residences, as well as other historic churches and businesses.

 Where does my walking tour start?

-An official Tour Guidebook will be available online ahead of Tour and Guidebook at the homes.
+An official Tour Guidebook will be available online ahead of Tour and Guidebook at the New Orleans Hotel.
 The address of each site is included in the Guidebook and clearly marked on a map.
 Volunteer docents will greet you at each site.
 Each site is also marked with signage.
 Guests are encouraged to take the Tour at their own pace and site visits need not be in the numeric order they are found in the Guidebook.

 What else should I know?

 Wear comfortable, rubber-soled walking shoes.
 There are numerous steps, stairs, and inclines on the Tour route, and inside homes.
 Allow about two hours for the Tour, but set your own pace.